David Brooks (footballer): Sheffield United

 He made his first-team debut for the Blades on 30 August 2016, coming on as a 63rd-minute substitute for Matt Done in a 0–0 draw with Leicester City U23 in an EFL Trophy group stage match at Bramall Lane.
 He made his first start for the club in the next fixture in the competition, a 2–1 home defeat by Walsall on 4 October, following which manager Chris Wilder said that "I think it's difficult for a young player to impress when the players around him aren't performing".
-Four days later, he was picked for the Wales team by Chris Coleman.

 Brooks scored his first senior goal on 27 October 2017, scoring only six minutes after coming on as a substitute against Leeds United to seal the Blades 2–1 victory in a Yorkshire derby.

 In October 2017, he signed a new long-term contract, committing his future to Bramall Lane until the summer of 2021.